 Grammar Nazis who have just self-combusted from the blatant bastardisation of the Queen’s English, I have also provided a translation for your viewing pleasure:

 A: It’s nearly two o’clock and you haven’t eaten lunch yet?

 B: I’ll have to skip out on lunch today, as no one is willing to come along with me to do an activity that only requires the sole usage of my money and my mouth.
-For if I shall commit to such a sacrilegious act, I will be publicly lynched before I can devour my plate of fried hokkien mee.
+For if I shall commit to such a sacrilegious act, I will be publicly flogged before I can devour my plate of fried hokkien mee.

 For individuals who value silence in a world that never seems to stop talking, I have always wondered if there were any happily singular activities to do.
 And so began my journey to create a list specifically for it.

-For those who wish to take a break from the vicious cycle of tweeting and hashtagging, or perhaps just to revel in the conversation of silence once in a while, here's my list of the top ten activities you can do by yourself in Singapore without getting lynched.
+For those who wish to take a break from the vicious cycle of tweeting and hashtagging, or perhaps just to revel in the conversation of silence once in a while, here’s my list of the top ten activities you can do by yourself in Singapore without getting judged.

 1. Be a tourist in your own country

 For the contentedly single individuals out there looking for an adventure but too scared to go overseas backpacking alone.
 Why not start your journey of solo-fun with a trip down to some of Singapore’s most tourist-infested areas?